WARNING! I posted some things on this page which might seem… offensive to some people.

 I found this article called, “Is Capoeira the Best Martial Art for Self-Defense?”
 By lapinha , which gives some pretty good reasons why the author thinks that Capoeira is actually the best option when it comes to self defense, some of which I addressed on this webpage.
 Click HERE to check it out.

-Now, although Capoeira does have a combative element, and members of the Brazilian police and military DO practice it, and have done so since at least the late 18th century, Capoeira, in my humble opinion, is NOT A COMBAT ART.
+Now, although Capoeira does have a combative element, and members of the Brazilian POLICE and military DO practice it, and have done so since at least the late 18th century, Capoeira, in my humble opinion, is NOT A COMBAT ART.

 To those who may wonder why I typed that, please allow me to clarify what I mean.